1) Now Wave Your Flag

 7) Ronaldo vs Messi

-This year, highest expectations are reserved for Cristiano Ronaldo and Lionel Messi, though neither belongs to a team favored to lift the cup.
+2010, 2014, 2018, highest expectations were reserved for Cristiano Ronaldo and Lionel Messi, though only one ever belonged to a team favored to lift the cup.

 8) Divers, Cheaters, Crybabies